- A study on women and men’s height preferences found that women were most satisfied when their partner was eight inches taller.

 1. Women prefer to date taller men; tall men attract more desirable partners.
 On average, women have a strong preference for tall men.
 In fact, women care more about dating taller men than men care about dating shorter women.

-A study on women and men’s height preferences found that women are most satisfied when their partner was 8 inches (21cm) taller.
-Men are most satisfied when they are 3 inches (8cm) taller than their partner.
+A study on women's and men’s height preferences found that women are most satisfied when their partner was 8 inches (21cm) taller.
+Men are most satisfied when they are 3 inches (8cm) taller than their partners.
 Another study found that among men, 13.5 percent prefer to date only women shorter than them.
 But among women, about half (48.9 percent) preferred to date only men taller than them.

 Relatedly, a study about height and human mate choice found that, on average, the shortest man a woman would date is 5 feet 9 inches tall.
 And the shortest woman a man would date is 5 feet 1 inch tall.
 In the same study, researchers found that 23% of men and 4% of women would accept a relationship where the woman was taller.